Scinax

-Scinax is a genus of frogs (snouted treefrogs) in the family Hylidae found in eastern and southern Mexico to Argentina and Uruguay, Trinidad and Tobago, and Saint Lucia.
-These are small to moderate-sized tree frogs, drably colored.
+Scinax is a genus of frogs, commonly known as snouted treefrogs, in the family Hylidae.
+The genus is found from eastern and southern Mexico to Argentina and Uruguay, and in Trinidad and Tobago, and Saint Lucia.
+Member species are small to moderate-sized tree frogs, drably colored.
 Duellman and Wiens resurrected this genus in 1992.
-The name originates from the Greek word skinos, meaning quick or nimble.
+The name originates from the Greek word skinax, meaning quick or nimble.

 Species

 This following species are recognised in the genus Scinax: